programming-formalisms/programming_formalisms_project_autumn_2025/src/learners/carlos/README.md

-# Some randome title
+# Some random title
-This is script taht was created for checking the spelling.
+This is script that was created for checking the spelling.